SamThompson/BubbleActions/README.md

         ... add more actions ...
         .show();                                                                                      // Note 4
 ```
-1. We start off by declaring that we want BubbleActions on `myView`.
+1. We start off by declaring that we want `bubble-actions` on `myView`.
 Behind the scenes, the `BubbleActions` class crawls
 up the view hierarchy starting at this view to find a `BubbleActionLayout` that it can set actions
 to.
 If it doesn't find one, it throws an `IllegalStateException`.
 2. We add an action.
 Each action consists of a label, a foreground drawable/drawable resource id, a background